zweedao/Object-Detection/README.md

 # Scene Segmetation

-Detecting a red barrel in different scenes using Gaussian model.
+Detecting position & distance of red barrels in different scenes using Gaussian model.

 Some examples: